 The Market Impact: Reading Between the Lines

-Form 144 filings don't just represent legal compliance—they're market signals that sophisticated investors monitor closely.
-But interpreting these signals requires nuance.
+Form 144 filings are not just legal compliance -- they are market signals that sophisticated investors monitor closely.
+Interpreting these signals requires nuance.

-Academic studies have found that following insider purchases can generate modest positive returns, while insider sales show weaker predictive power for stock performance.
-The key is looking at the full picture—who's selling, how much, and under what circumstances.
+The key is looking at the full picture -- who is selling, how much, and under what circumstances.

 The Technology Revolution: Tracking Form 144 Today